-March of 1990 was extremely active with a total of 86 tornadoes occurring.
-78 of them during the period of March 11 through March 15th.
+March of 1990 was extremely active, with a total of 86 tornadoes occurring.
+78 of them from March 11 through March 15th.
 The most active day: March 13.
-59 tornadoes moved through parts of Texas, Oklahoma, Kansas, Nebraska, Missouri and Iowa.
+59 tornadoes moved through parts of Texas, Oklahoma, Kansas, Nebraska, Missouri, and Iowa.
 There were 2-F4 and 2-F5 tornadoes on the 13th.
 We have summary pages highlighting each event.

 The historic March 1990 Storm Data Publication listed some unusual aspects of the mid-March tornadoes.

 - The outbreak on the 13th produced the strongest tornadoes of record (at that time) so early in the season for so far Northwest in the US.

 - The state of KS reported tornadoes on 4 consecutive days (11th, 12th, 13th, and 14th) – very early in the season to be seeing this.